 On the 12th April 1945, President Franklin Roosevelt died at his home in Warm Springs, Georgia.
 Upon hearing the news, the German hierarchy celebrated, with Joseph Goebbels commenting, “This is the turning point.”
 The following day, Hitler himself was said to have reassured his nation’s battered troops on the Eastern Front that relief was imminent.
 Berlin, he assured them, would remain German.
 And Vienna – which the Russians had seized only that day – would soon be part of the Fatherland again…

 In reality, however, this perfectly illustrated the delusion with which the war effort continued to be held by the Nazi high command.
 Indeed, in the last 24 hours alone, American troops had captured two heavy-water piles at Stadtilm on the river Ilm, which put pay to any chance of the Germans developing an atomic bomb in the immediate months ahead.

 Two days later, on the 15th April, the German Army launched a counterattack against the Americans near Uelzen, in an effort to link up with their compatriots in the battle for Berlin.
-The operation failed and the Americans, who had revealingly named the battle Operation Kaput, repelled Hitler’s army with a brutal combination of artillery, tanks and phosphorous weapons.
+The operation failed and the Americans, who had revealingly named the battle Operation Kaput, repelled Hitler’s army with a brutal combination of artillery, tanks and phosphorus weapons.

 Hitler’s Last Birthday – 20th April 1945